Athletic & Outdoor Industry

 At PSU’s Criminology and Criminal Justice online program, you are not an online student.
 You are a criminology and criminal justice student who learns online.

-Criminology and Criminal Justice Online Bachelor's Degree or Minor: Why PSU?
+Criminology and Criminal Justice Online Bachelor's Degree: Why PSU?

 Our program was one of the first fully online criminology and criminal justice bachelor's degree programs in the United States.
 Continues to thrive because it was designed around students first, with a commitment to providing all the tools students need to be successful - without ever stepping a foot on campus.